-Notification of results

-84. In line with the good practice of providing timely feedback to students, the provisional outcomes of marked and moderated assessment may be given to students before the Assessment Board has formally approved results.
+Notification of results 87.
+In line with the good practice of providing timely feedback to students, the provisional outcomes of marked and moderated assessment may be given to students before the Assessment Board has formally approved results.
 Such feedback must be clearly identified as subject to final ratification by the Assessment Board, and therefore subject to potential amendment by the Board.

-85. The early release of unratified marks is to facilitate an early opportunity for students to begin to address referred work that will need to be redeemed after the Assessment Board has ratified the result.
+88. The early release of unratified marks is to facilitate an early opportunity for students to begin to address referred work that will need to be redeemed after the Assessment Board has ratified the result.
 It is not an opportunity for students to resubmit referred work as a first attempt before the Board ratifies the mark.

 Progression

-86. For full-time undergraduate students, in order to progress from one level to the next, students must either:
+For full-time undergraduate students, in order to progress from one level to the next,

+students must either:

-- (i) obtain the required number of credits (normally 120 credits at Levels 3, 4 and 5, including credit for condoned modules in accordance with paragraph 66), including all mandatory modules and any compulsory placement or work-based learning elements as specified in the course validation documentation (this may include credit recognised and approved under the Recognition of Prior Learning Policy); - or - (ii) normally following a reassessment opportunity (in accordance with paragraphs 64 to 65), be permitted by the Assessment Board to progress on the basis that they make good any referred or deferred assessment for one module (to the maximum value of 40 credits) by means of reassessment, deferred assessment or, where available, by taking additional credit during the next level of study (unless the referred, deferred, repeat, retake or replacement module is a pre-requisite for a module at the next level of study).
+Framework and Regulations for Undergraduate Awards Version: 7.0 (August 2024) Owner: Academic Registrar Page 21 of 32 (i) obtain the required number of credits (normally 120 credits at Levels 3, 4 and 5, including credit for condoned modules in accordance with paragraph 67), including all mandatory modules and any compulsory placement or work-based learning elements as specified in the course validation documentation (this may include credit recognised and approved under the Recognition of Prior Learning Policy); or (ii) normally following a reassessment opportunity (in accordance with paragraphs 63 to 64), be permitted by the Assessment Board to progress on the basis that they make good any referred or deferred assessment for one module (to the maximum value of 30 credits) by means of reassessment or deferred assessment during the next level of study (unless the referred, deferred, repeat, retake or replacement module is a pre-requisite for a module at the next level of study).
 Sandwich degree students cannot proceed to their sandwich year (professional practice and/or study abroad) until they have successfully completed all referred or deferred assessment and have attained the full 120 credits for each level of study undertaken prior to the sandwich year.
-Honours degree students cannot proceed to Level 6 until they have successfully completed all mandatory Level 4 modules.
-Accelerated degree students cannot proceed to Level 6 until they have successfully completed all referred and deferred assessment necessary to attain 120 credits at Level 4 and at least 100 credits at Level 5, including all pre-requisite modules.
+Honours degree students cannot proceed to Level 6 until they have successfully completed all Level 4 modules.
+Accelerated degree students cannot proceed to Level 6 until they have successfully completed all referred and deferred assessment necessary to attain 120 credits at Level 4 and at least 90 credits at Level 5, including all pre-requisite modules.